Vadim Ershov: Trial and sentence

 Initially, Ershov refused to give evidence, called himself by a false name and claimed to be a tramp.
-Later, while confessing to law enforcement officials, he pointed to his real residence where irrefutable evidence was found - the tools of the crime (two knives that he called "feathers"), as well as the belongings of the victims (old jacket and a worn coat) and their passports.
-An important clue against Ershov was his diary of seven columns, in which he wrote down all his attacks in detail: the first column - the number of the victim, the second - the time of year, the third - the instrument of the crime (capital "P" - committed with a knife; capital "N" - committed with a table knife; "p" - crime committed by hands or with a stick), the fourth - the nature of the injury ("p" - wound, "t" - corpse), the fifth - sex of the victim, the sixth - the crime scene and year of the crime.
-According to Ershov, the outcome of all his attacks was surely checked through the media (read newspapers and watched television), and also returned to the scenes of the crime committed by him and watched the operators work from a safe distance.
+Later, while confessing to law enforcement officials, he pointed to his real residence, where irrefutable evidence was found – the tools of the crime (two knives that he called "feathers"), as well as the belongings of the victims (an old jacket and a worn coat) and their passports.
+An important clue against Ershov was his diary of seven columns, in which he wrote down all his attacks in detail: the first column – the number of the victim, the second – the time of year, the third – the instrument of the crime (capital "P" – committed with a knife; capital "N" – committed with a table knife; "p" – crime committed by hands or with a stick), the fourth – the nature of the injury ("p" – wound, "t" – corpse), the fifth – sex of the victim, the sixth – the crime scene and year of the crime.
+According to Ershov, the outcome of all his attacks was surely checked through the media (reading newspapers and watching television), and also returned to the scenes of the crime committed by him and watched the operators work from a safe distance.

 In June 1998, the Siberian Military District Court found him guilty on all counts and sentenced him to death by firing squad.

-Despite the fact that in accordance with the conclusions of the expert opinion of the Serbsky Center, Ershov "suffered from a total delay in psychosexual development...with an anomaly of the sexual attraction of the sadistic circle in the form of a desire to rape and the desire to kill", the court recognized him as sane.
+According to the expert opinion of the Serbsky Center, Ershov "suffered from a total delay in psychosexual development... with an anomaly of the sexual attraction of the sadistic circle in the form of a desire to rape and the desire to kill"; but the court recognized him as sane.
 During the reading of a multi-judge verdict (the criminal case was 43 volumes) Ershov, usually calm, lost consciousness.
 His lawyer filed a cassation appeal, seeking to mitigate the sentence of his client, but Ershov himself stated that he "lost the right to live."
 On 28 January 1999, the Military Collegium of the Supreme Court upheld the verdict without changes.

 Due to the moratorium on the death penalty announced in the country, the punishment for Vadim Ershov was changed to life imprisonment.
 He is currently serving his sentence in the Black Dolphin Prison in Sol-Iletsk, Orenburg Oblast.